Prismatic cohomology relative to $\delta$-rings: Filtered prismatic cohomology

 In this diagram, the left square is a pullback by definition and the right square is a pullback as $\WCart_{(-)}$ commutes with limits.
 It follows that the outer square is a pullback which proves that the top outer square of~\eqref{eq:3x3} is a pullback.
 As the top right square of~\eqref{eq:3x3} is a pullback by definition, it follows that the top left square of~\eqref{eq:3x3} is a pullback, as desired (see for example~\cite[Lem.~4.4.2.1]{htt}).
 But, the bottom left square of~\eqref{eq:3x3} is a pullback square as it is the pullback of a pullback square to $\WCart$.
 It follows that square (A) is a pullback square as it is the outer left square in~\eqref{eq:3x3}.

 To prove base change for bounded above quasi-coherent cohomology for square (A) in the proposition, it is enough to prove it for the top-left and bottom-left squares of~\eqref{eq:3x3}.
-The bottom-left square is left to the reader: it is geometric and standard arguments work.
+The bottom-left square is left to the reader: it is geometric (in the sense that all of the maps have affine formal scheme fibers) and standard arguments work.
 For the top-left square, we can pull back everything along the \v{C}ech complex of $\Ahat\times\WCart\rightarrow\Ahat/\Gmhat\times\WCart$.
 This results in a cosimplicial commutative diagram

 of pullback squares, where $A^\bullet$ and $R^\bullet$ are the global sections of $\Spf(\Rees(A))\times\Gm^\bullet$ and $\Spf (\Rees(R))\times\Gm^\bullet$, respectively, while $\gr A^\bullet$ and $\gr R^\bullet$ are shorthands for the global sections of $\Spf(\bigoplus\gr^iA)\times\Gm^\bullet$ and $\Spf(\bigoplus\gr^i R)\times\Gm^\bullet$, respectively.
 Again, the bottom square satisfies base change for quasi-coherent cohomology, which uses that the closed inclusions $\Gmhat^\bullet\hookrightarrow\Ahat\times\Gmhat^\bullet$ have finite flat dimension.
 The top square satisfies base change for bounded above quasi-coherent cohomology by Corollary~\ref{cor:2} in each cosimplicial degree.
 Arguing as in the proof of that corollary, one deduces base change for bounded above quasi-coherent cohomology for the colimit diagram. \end{proof}